Angroys/Angroys/README.md

 - 📫 How to reach me **angroysbussines@gmail.com**

-- ⚡ Fun fact **I am smart, maybe and I like reading, seriously like a lot**
+- ⚡ Fun fact **I am smart, maybe and I like reading a lot, seriously like a lot**

 <h3 align="left">Connect with me:</h3>
 <p align="left">